WangXFng/RDRec/README.md

 - RDRec: Rationale Distillation for LLM-based Recommendation, **ACL 2024 Main (short)**.

 ## Note
-- Please use the latest code released on **June 11th, 2024**.
+- Please use the latest code released on **<u>June 11th, 2024</u>**.
-- The checkpoints of the RDRec model will be uploaded on [Google Drive](https://drive.google.com/drive/folders/1bwhliM4KN8pBdk5c0pRPDVCgTJbeOk0s).
+- The checkpoints of the RDRec model were uploaded on [Google Drive](https://drive.google.com/drive/folders/1bwhliM4KN8pBdk5c0pRPDVCgTJbeOk0s).

 ## Instruction